Tila173/Atomcamp_SQL_Exercises/README.md

 ## What's Inside

-- SQL Assignment 1: Employee Database Management
+- SQL Assignment 1: Employee Database Management:
 This repository contains my solutions to the first SQL assignment from my Data Science and AI training at Atomcamp.
 The assignment involves creating and manipulating an employees table with various data operations.

 ## Tasks and Solutions